go38/raspberry-pi-getting-started/README.md

 ![Getting started with the Raspberry Pi](/en/images/banner.png)

-Set up the Raspberry Pi and explore what it can do
+Set up your Raspberry Pi and explore what it can do.

-Find the project online at [projects.raspberrypi.org/en/projects/raspberry-pi-getting-started](https://projects.raspberrypi.org/en/projects/raspberry-pi-getting-started)
+Find the project online at [projects.raspberrypi.org/en/projects/raspberry-pi-getting-started](https://projects.raspberrypi.org/en/projects/raspberry-pi-getting-started).

 ## Contributing
 See [CONTRIBUTING.md](CONTRIBUTING.md)